-Bullet weights for the cartridge are available between 150 grains and 220 grains.
-Muzzle energy for the .300 H&H Magnum can exceed 3,700 foot pounds, and muzzle velocities can exceed 3,300 feet per second.
-The case for the .300 H&H& Mag is based on Holland and Holland's most popular cartridge, their .375 H&H Magnum.
-They necked down the case of the .375 to accept a 0.309" bullet.
-The case is belted and has a narrow sloping shoulder.
-It is unusual to see a narrow shoulder like this, but the .300 H&H Magnum has proven to have superior ballistics to the .30-06.
-The hunting public took notice of these numbers.
-An area where the .300 H&H Magnum capitalizes on its heavy bullet moving fast, in addition to its high ballistic coefficient, is at ranges beyond 200 yards.
+Bullet weights for this cartridge are available between 150 grains and 220 grains, muzzle energy can exceed 3,700 foot pounds, and muzzle velocities can exceed 3,300 feet per second.
+The case for the .300 H&H Mag is based on Holland & Holland's most popular cartridge – their .375 H&H Magnum.
+They necked down the case to accept a 0.309" bullet, belted it and gave it a narrow sloping shoulder.
+While it is unusual to see a narrow shoulder like this, the .300 H&H Magnum has proven to have superior ballistics to the .30-06.
+With a heavy bullet that moves fast, a high ballistic coefficient and a range beyond 200 yards – the hunting community took notice of these numbers immediately.
 Even as far as 400 yards out, the .300 H&H retains about 2,000 foot pounds of energy.

 When the .300 Winchester Magnum was introduced in the 1960s, the .300 H&H Magnum declined in popularity.
 Some voices of the gun culture speculated that only the fine double-barreled rifles made by H&H were what kept the cartridge alive, but it has experienced a new growth in popularity over the past few years, likely due to manufacturers selling bullets on the leading-edge of ballistic technology.
 Federal, for example, sells Nosler Partition bullets and Barnes Triple-Shock bullets in the .300 H&H Magnum cartridges they manufacture.